 This post may contain affiliate links, which means at no extra cost to you I may make a small commission on products and services purchased through this blog.
 Thank you for supporting A Travellers Footsteps.

 Maui is a tropical island of Hawaii, located in the Pacific Ocean.
-The year-round tropical temperatures make the destination ideal amongst beach lovers.
+The year-round tropical temperatures make Maui the ideal destination amongst beach lovers.
 Maui is renowned for its beautiful beaches, surf and abundance of waterfalls.
-Read on to learn more about things to do on Maui.
+This guide to Maui covers things to do on Maui and other travel tips.

 Things to do on Maui